SchmidtWebmedia/grid-for-gridelements/Documentation/Index.rst

 **Extension Manual**

-   This documentation is for the TYPO3 extension <extkey>.
+   This documentation is for the TYPO3 extension grid_for_gridelements.

 **For Contributors**

    You are welcome to help improve this guide.
 Just click on "Edit me on GitHub" on the top right to submit your change request.

+**For Users**

+   If you are happy with this extension or you need a new future please let me know.
+E-Mail adress at the top.

 **Sitemap:**